PhD Program Academics

 Academic Disciplines

 Academic disciplines allow you to specialize your focus on one area that aligns with your research interests.
-Once you pick your discipline, in a way, you become a part of the department itself.
+Once you choose your discipline, in a way, you become a part of the department itself.
 Learn more about academic disciplines and the departments to which they belong by visiting our individual department pages.
 Here you’ll find information about each department’s faculty, courses, events, and resources.

 The doctoral program is directed toward producing accounting scholars—individuals who have the technical knowledge and insight necessary to ask interesting and relevant research questions, as well as the research skills required to discover appropriate answers.
 This training is designed to provide a strong foundation for a career as an accounting academic at a research-oriented institution.